 Considered in isolation: this is interesting enough, with plenty of variety across both the nose and the mouth to keep an astute taster engaged.
 It doesn’t meet its full potential at points, particularly at midpalate, where this has less heft and intensity than would be indicated by the nose.
 However, it all works out in the end, resulting in a bourbon that is satisfying and challenging in proportionate measures.

 Compared with other entry-level “small batch” expressions like Elijah Craig and Four Roses, this has an added layer of complexity and so much more intensity and depth of aromatic and gustatory character.
 This tastes a little like a Stagg Jr. with the volume dialed down as a consequence of dilution.
 At $30, it outperforms comparable options on the shelf and, as such, warrants an above-average score.
 I’d be a repeat customer.

 There are commission links within this article but as you can see, they don’t affect our judgement.
-And the lead image is via the Whisky Exchange.
+Lead image courtesy of 1792.